Admissions Criteria

 Scholarships made easy.

-70% of our incoming MS students receive merit-based scholarship support.
+More than 90% of our incoming MS students receive merit-based scholarship support.
 Our Admissions Committee determines scholarship awards when reviewing your MS program application, so there’s no need for an additional application to be considered for scholarships.
 We’ve also partnered with institutions across the US to create opportunities for students to pursue graduate business education.

 Learn more about scholarship opportunities »